Why moving your business to the cloud could help close the gender pay gap

 Adopters of cloud-based technology can expect to steal the march over their business rivals and get a competitiveadvantage.

 For example, when it comes to data, most organisations are already using some form of cloud storage or are considering doing so.
-Not least because the cloud provides anytime access to information and lets people stay permanently connected.
+Not least because the Cloud RPA provides anytime access to information and lets people stay permanently connected.

 What’s more, because data is centralised, staff can collaborate with others on projects and easily share files in real-time; regardless of where they are.
 Everyone uses the same files, in the same format, in the same place, reducing the amount of duplication within your business.

 Furthermore, when one employee makes a change, that information is immediately available to others.
 As a result, communication is made simpler, more efficient and more effective.